Light

 Direct sun bleaching the leaf surface

-While Neon Pothos is less susceptible to sunburn than heavily variegated or thin-leaved plants, strong direct afternoon sun in summer can photobleach the upper leaf surface.
-This appears as discrete pale patches on the sun-facing side of the plant rather than the uniform paleness of low-light response.
+While Neon Pothos tolerates more light than heavily variegated or thin-leaved cultivars, strong direct afternoon sun in summer can photobleach the upper leaf surface once temperatures climb and the sun angle steepens through a south or west window.
+This appears as discrete pale patches on the sun-facing side of individual leaves rather than the uniform paleness of a low-light response, and it often coincides with the leaf feeling slightly crisp at the bleached spot rather than just visually different.

 Nitrogen deficiency from a long-unfed plant

-Nitrogen is central to chlorophyll production, and a Neon Pothos that hasn't been fertilized in many months, especially one that's been actively growing and using up the nutrients originally in its potting mix, can develop an overall pale, slightly yellow-green cast that's easy to mistake for a light problem.
-The distinguishing detail is that nitrogen-deficiency paleness tends to show up first and most strongly on the oldest, lowest leaves, while the newest growth may still look relatively normal — the reverse of the pattern typically seen with a straightforward light-driven fade.
+Nitrogen is central to chlorophyll production, and a Neon Pothos that hasn't been fertilized in many months — especially one that's been actively growing and using up whatever nutrients were originally in its potting mix — can develop an overall pale, slightly yellow-green cast that's easy to mistake for a light problem.
+The distinguishing detail is that nitrogen-deficiency paleness tends to show up first and most strongly on the oldest, lowest leaves, while the newest growth may still look relatively normal, which is roughly the reverse of the pattern seen with a straightforward light-driven fade.

 How to Fix It